imAlessas/bioinformatics-scripts/README.md

-# bioinformatics-scripts
+# Bioinformatics

-Repo containing scripts for unipd course "Elements of Bioinformatics" 🧬
+This repository contains the scripts produced during the "Elements of Bioinformatics" course, at Università degli Studi di Padova.